mac-lucky/portfolio/README.md

 # Prerequisite

-I used Compile Hero Pro to compile SCSS files to ./dist directory
+I used Compile Hero Pro to compile SCSS files to CSS to ./dist directory